-Contrary to what this reporter initially assumed, the name “Kevin” is not a random one bestowed by the NFT community.
+Contrary to what you’d expect, the name “Kevin” is not a random one.
 In fact, it is actually the name of the NFT’s “species” trait, which is quite amusing in and of itself.

 At the time of writing the floor price of the 107 Kevin NFTs is 4.89 ETH.
 In other words, more than 10x the floor price of the whole collection.
 What’s more, the only Pixelmon trait with a higher floor is the ultra-rare “Tatsumaki”.
 For reference, there are only 14 of those out of 10,000 NFTs.

 Feelings on Kevin are mixed, to say the least.
 Some view Kevin as a truly historic NFT whose value isn’t simply speculative.
 Others see Kevin as nothing more than a meme coin whose high floor price is an affront to the countless artists and teams working hard and building in NFTs.
 The fact that Pixelmon as a whole may or may not be a scam powered by stolen artwork also complicates the matter.